Buscot Park: Architecture

 Hyslop's work was not all restoration.
-Immediately adjacent to the east facade, in a court created by newly planted yew hedging linking the mansion and East Pavilion, Hyslop created a swimming pool garden.
+Immediately adjacent to the east façade, in a court created by newly planted yew hedging linking the mansion and East Pavilion, Hyslop created a swimming pool garden.
 The placing of pools was a problem to the owners of country houses in the 20th century; the pools would be treated with some "circumspection" and disguised as something else.
 Thus, at Buscot, the pool appears as a formal canal pond set in a renaissance garden.

 Interior

 The interior of the mansion has been considerably altered and restored since its completion.
 The rooms are arranged in a circuit, although the principal room, the saloon, is flanked by slightly smaller rooms and adjoining cabinets.
 It is unlikely these smaller rooms were ever principal bedchambers, as would have been the case just a few years earlier in the 18th century.
 In fact, the layout was probably completely modern at the time; this is suggested by the siting of the dining room (3 on plan) and the drawing room (6 on plan).
 Geddes Hyslop's remodelling of the house in 1934 has created a series of seemingly meaningless and similar reception rooms, designed to accommodate large house parties.
 In some cases (including the Dutch Room) smaller rooms were amalgamated and lost.
 This has hidden the original uses of the rooms.
 During the late 18th century, rooms came to be perceived as masculine and feminine and arranged in suites accordingly.
 In particular the dining and drawing rooms "reigned as king and queen over the other rooms" and were often, as at Buscot, placed symmetrically in the house with a hall or saloon dividing them.
 The dividing room not only served to muffle the noise of boisterous men, partaking of their post-prandial port and cigars in the "masculine" dining rooms, from the more delicate ladies in the "female" drawing room, but also provided a "little state and distance" for the formal procession from the drawing room to the dining room.